Roboshark (film): Plot

 Trish, Melody, and Louie try to convince Admiral Black that Roboshark intended no harm, to no avail.
-A techpreneur "more powerful" than the President arrives - Bill Glates.
+A techpreneur "more powerful" than the President arrives - Bill Gates.
 (Note: The character is portrayed to look and sound like Bill Gates.)
-He tries to help the Navy by communicating with Roboshark with a view to reverse engineering it, using a small quadcopter, but the plan fails as Roboshark traces the signal back to its source and Glates - after crying out "It's full of stars!" - is dragged around a park to his death.
+He tries to help the Navy by communicating with Roboshark with a view to reverse engineering it, using a small quadcopter, but the plan fails as Roboshark traces the signal back to its source and Gates - after crying out "It's full of stars!" - is dragged around a park to his death.
 Veronica gets too close to the action in her zeal to win a Peabody Award and is likewise killed.
 A final confrontation ensues at the Space Needle, which Roboshark intends to use as a means to "phone home".
 The battle leads to the Needle collapsing, Admiral Black along with it, and the disappearance of the alien.
 Rick is reunited with Trish and Melody.

 Some time later, a woman walks in the park amid the Space Needle debris with a small dog whose eyes begin to glow red.
 This implies that Roboshark is alive and has transferred its consciousness into the dog.